Grades: 5-12

 various problems and catastrophes including economic despair, wars,

-terrorism, and coronavirus pandemic.
+terrorism, and the coronavirus pandemic.

 Objectives